 At the start of the clerkship, each student will identify at least three issues in internal medicine that they hope to learn during this rotation, along with a plan to achieve these objectives, such as extra readings, following extra patients, or completing extra cases in the student guide.
 The student will submit these to the Education Director through Blackboard.
+You must use Firefox browser rather than Internet Explorer to have access to full functionality of Blackboard.
 The Education Director will work with the Clerkship Director to allow the student to gain knowledge about these topics.
 Submission of these topics will be required by the end of the first week of the clerkship.
 This is primarily an apprenticeship style experience with an IM clerkship faculty member.
-There will be experiential learning that each student will have with his/her clerkship faculty.
-Students will also have the opportunity to learn about many of the ancillary services that occur inside and outside the hospital setting.
+There will be experiential learning that each student will have with his/her clerkship faculty, and the clinical faculty will have primary responsibility for assessing the achievement of the clerkship competencies.
+Students will also have the opportunity to learn about many of the ancillary services that occur inside and outside the hospital setting through the interactions with other professionals, and will have the opportunity to learn the hazards of acute hospitalization.